GameTechDev/VALAR/README.md

 ### VRS/VRS Contrast Adaptive/

-* **Sensitivity Threshold:** Threshold for determining the “Just Noticeable Difference” Common include 0.15, 0.5, and 0.9 (Low, Medium, High).
+* **Sensitivity Threshold:** Threshold for determining the “Just Noticeable Difference” Common values include 0.25, 0.5, and 0.75 (Quality, Balanced, Performance).
 Higher values mean lower image quality and higher performance.
 * **Quarter Rate Sensitivity:** Increases the aggressiveness for the 4x4,4x2,2x4, shading rates, higher values means lower quality and higher performance
 * **Env.
 Luma:** Global illumination value increases the overall LUMA during the “Just Noticeable Difference” algo.
 Higher values mean lower quality and higher performance.
 * **Use Motion Vectors:** Enable to include motion vectors, you need to move around the scene to observe the behavior, there is a slight time cost when enabling this feature.